Tools for bicycle frame repair on eBay.com

 More bicycle frame repair tools on JensonUSA.com

 Last Word About Bicycle Frame Repair

 In the end, the question of whether to repair the bicycle frame or to buy a new frame comes down to personal preference.
-When you repair aluminum or even a carbon frame, you know that the frame won't be the same, even if it's tweaked and worked on after the welding process it's not going to be the same and if it breaks again it's very likely that it's going to break at the same spot where the welding was done.
+When you repair aluminum or even a carbon frame, you know that the frame won't be the same, even if it's tweaked and worked on after the welding process it's not going to be the same, and if it breaks again, it's likely going to break at the same spot where the welding was done.

 I'm not saying it's going to be fragile, but you can't ride through rough terrain as you did before with this bike.
 Consider all that and see if it's worth repair your frame or just but a brand new frame.